tlnguyen1/Delphi-IObj/README.md

     // myObj.Obj refers to the created TMyObject myObj.Obj

-   // No need to call myObj.free
+   // No need to call myObj.free at all.